Swimming at the 2024 Summer Olympics – Men's 100-metre freestyle: Heats

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.
-Six heats (preliminary rounds) took place on 30 July 2024, starting at 11:17.
+Ten heats took place on 30 July 2024, starting at 11:17.
 (Note: All times are Central European Summer Time (UTC+2)) The swimmers with the best 16 times in the heats advanced to the semifinals.
 Alexy won the eighth heat with the fastest qualifying time of 47.57, while Grousset qualified with the second fastest time of 47.70.
 Popovici, Németh, Chalmers, Miressi and Pan all qualified.
 Pan Zhanle qualified with the joint thirteenth fastest qualifying time of 48.40, which SwimSwam commented "wasn’t a great swim" for him.
-Between the heats and semifinals of this event, Pan swam broke the event's Olympic record in his split of the 4 × 100 metre freestyle relay.
+Between the heats and semifinals of this event, Pan broke the event's Olympic record with his split of the 4 × 100 metre freestyle relay.

 South Korean Hwang Sun-woo, who qualified with the sixteenth fastest qualifying time, withdrew from the semifinals in favour of resting for the 4 × 200 metre freestyle relay.
 This allowed Australian William Yang to compete in the semifinals instead.
-Nepal's Alexander Shah lowered his country's national record to 51.91, while Johnathan Silas lowered Vanuatu's national record to 59.38, however neither of them were fast enough to qualify.
+Nepal's Alexander Shah lowered his country's national record to 51.91, Johnathan Silas lowered Vanuatu's national record to 59.38, and Jayhan Odlum-Smith lowered Saint Lucia's national record to 50.39.